-Finding a good planting soil type is one of the most important factors to growing healthy plants, as soil differs from place to place.
+Finding a good garden soil is one of the most important factors to growing healthy plants, as soil differs from place to place.
 Knowing what soil is made of and how it can be amended can go a long way in the garden.

-What is soil made of?
+What are soils made of?
 Soil is a combination of both living and non-living materials.
 One part of soil is broken down rock.
 Another is organic matter made up of decaying plants and animals.
 Water and air are also a part of soil.
 These materials help support plant life by providing them with nutrients, water, and air.

 Soil is filled with many living creatures, like earthworms, which are responsible for keeping the soil healthy by creating tunnels in the soil that help with aeration and drainage.
 They also eat decaying plant materials, which pass through and fertilize the soil.